Taste and learn about the history of sake in English at a 240 year old brewery

 |Credit cards||VISA, MASTER, JCB, AMEX, Diners, etc. / Accepted|

-We not only provide pamphlets in English, but also all of our museum staff can speak English.
+They not only provide pamphlets in English, but also all of the museum staff can speak English.
 Visitors can see a video in English explaining the sake making process.

 |Lanuages spoken||Japanese, English|